-Report to the Medical Room
+Report to the Medical Room.

 - What happens if I find I have been in contact with someone with Covid-19?

 Inform the Medical Team.
-THE NURSE ON DUTY MUST INFORM nCoV2019 TASK FORCE AND SLT AS SOON AS POSSIBLE
+THE NURSE ON DUTY MUST INFORM nCoV2019 TASK FORCE AND SLT AS SOON AS POSSIBLE.

 - What training will be provided for staff in dealing with Covid-19 safety?

-HMMs/Matrons to be trained to record temperatures, for students in house.
+HMMs/Matrons to be trained to record temperatures for students in house.

 INSET training will be given to staff by the Medical Team.

-- Will equipment be provided to teachers/staff?
+- Is equipment provided to teachers/staff?

-Masks/PPE will be available for purchase from the Medical Room for staff use.
+Facemasks are available for purchase from the Medical Room for staff use.

 - What are the safety procedures for use of the staff lounge? (seating, shared facilities etc.)